INTERSECTIONS

 Timeframe: February 2022 – January 2026

 Abstract: Inter- and transdisciplinary research are facing the paradox of being promoted for their transformative potential on the one hand, and facing a range of barriers on the other.
-One of those barriers is research evaluation, which often does not account for the unique conditions and characteristics of inter- and transdisciplinary research.
-These evaluation mechanisms and their effects on inter- and transdisciplinary research practices and their impact are still poorly understood.
-Values play an important role in research and its evaluation.
-But empirical investigations into those values, their roles and how the values of research and its evaluation relate to each other are scarce, especially in relation to the specific situation in Switzerland.
-My thesis will contribute to closing this gap by applying a qualitative, cultural approach and a mixed methodology leading up a grounded theory.
-The research questions guiding my research focus on the values involved in collaborative inter- and transdisciplinary research practices, the values involved in their evaluation as well as the intersections and disconnections between those two value systems.
-An initial literature review will inform about the existing research on values in inter- and transdisciplinary research and about prevailing values in related grey literature.
-Via ethnographic research in relevant national research projects, mixed with cognitive methods, values engaged in collaborative research practices in Switzerland will be investigated.
-These will be contrasted with a perspective on values engaged in related evaluation mechanisms through interviews and focus groups with representatives of the evaluation sphere.
-A final synthesis will result in a grounded theory that illuminates the intersections and disconnections between inter- and transdisciplinary research and its evaluation, aiding in detecting how this intersection can be improved to foster these research mode’s potential from a perspective of values.
+One of those barriers is research assessment, which often does not account for the unique conditions and characteristics of inter- and transdisciplinary research.
+Assessments conducted by funders in the form of proposal evaluation and monitoring of running projects and their effects on inter- and transdisciplinary research practices are still poorly understood.
+Moreover, values play an important role in both research practices and research assessment, but again, empirical investigations into those values, their roles and how the values of research and its assessment relate to each other are scarce.
+Particularly, locally contextualised insights into the Swiss context are needed.
+My thesis will contribute to closing this gap by applying a qualitative, cultural approach based on grounded theory.
+The research questions guiding this study focus on the values involved in collaborative inter- and transdisciplinary research practices, the values involved in their assessment, as well as the intersections and disconnections between those two value landscapes.
+An initial literature review informs about the existing research on values in inter- and transdisciplinary research and its assessment.
+Via ethnographic research in relevant national research projects, values engaged in collaborative research practices in Switzerland will be investigated.
+These will be contrasted with a perspective on values engaged in related assessment situations through participant observation and semi-structured interviews and with individuals involved in and responsible for the assessment.
+A final synthesis including workshops for dissemination and discussion of findings with researchers, funders and experts in assessment panel will illuminate the intersections and disconnections between inter- and transdisciplinary research and its assessment, thus aiding in understanding how this intersection can be improved to foster these research mode’s potential from a perspective of values.

 Doctoral candidate: Helena Winiger